-Her body was betraying her.
-The almost tender exploration of his mouth was more of a lover's than anything else, and it had been far too long since Maya had experienced any sort of intimate contact with the opposite sex.
-While her thighs started to tremble from the intrusion of his arousal, she was fighting not closing her eyes again and giving over to the sensations he was creating, clinging to the reminder that she was there against her will, that he'd trapped and kidnapped her for purposes yet to be disclosed, that-.
+Her body betrayed her.
+It had been far too long since she'd experienced any sort of intimate contact with the opposite sex, like the almost tender exploration of his mouth or the definition of his arousal.
+Her thighs trembled in response, her skin hot and tight, She struggled not to close her eyes again and give over to the sensations he was creating.
+She needed to remember she was here against her will, that he'd trapped and kidnapped her for purposes yet to be disclosed.